Live out your early 1900s mining baron fantasies.

 784 luxurious rooms, all built between 1918 and 2001

-Each of the 784 rooms at The Broadmoor is uniquely decorated with old-world furniture and decor, so no two are the same.
+Each of the 784 guest rooms at The Broadmoor Hotel is uniquely decorated with old-world furniture and decor, so no two are the same.
 All rooms are pet-friendly (dogs get a special delivery of an oversize dog bed, bowls and liver treats shortly after checkin).
 A $39 daily resort fee covers Wi-Fi, the fitness center, shuttle service, in-room beverages, an art and history tour and golf clinics.
+Room types:

 - Classic, Superior, and Premier Rooms: With high ceilings, open spaces, big closets, marble bathrooms and European-style furnishings, even the cheapest of The Broadmoor’s accommodations feel luxe.